 Psychiatric research is increasingly interested in the influence of social and

-.
+environmental contexts on human health.
 According to recent findings, specific impacts of

 urban upbringing on neural social stress processing relate to the heightened prevalence of mental disorders in cities.